 9. Window cleaners with a long-reach handle

 Long-handled cleaners will keep you from having to awkwardly reach when cleaning your windshield.
-This Reach and Clean Tool from the brand Stoner has a long, pivoting triangular head that’s ideal for getting spots that are hard to reach by hand.
+This Reach and Clean Tool from Stoner has a long, pivoting triangular head that’s ideal for getting spots that are hard to reach by hand.
 It also comes with reusable microfiber cleaning bonnets that you can machine wash.

 10. Fabric/upholstery cleaner